GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Experiments

 \subsubsection{Training Details}

-The training was performed on 32 NVIDIA A100 GPUs using the AdamW optimizer, with a peak learning rate of \(1.6 \times 10^{-4}\).
+Both the SFT and GRPO (\cite{shao2024deepseekmathpushinglimitsmathematical}) training were performed on 32 NVIDIA A100 GPUs using the AdamW optimizer, with a peak learning rate of \(1.6 \times 10^{-4}\) and \(1 \times 10^{-5}\), respectively.
 We applied cosine decay for the learning rate and a linear warm-up for the first 10\% of iterations to stabilize training.
-Each GPU had a batch size of 2, and we used gradient accumulation over 16 steps, resulting in an effective batch size of 1024.
-All parameters in the model were updated during training.
-We utilized DeepSpeed ZeRO Stage 2 to enhance efficiency and reduce memory usage, allowing for effective training of large multimodal models.
-The model was trained for 3 epochs, balancing performance with computational resources.
+The batch size per GPU for SFT and GRPO was 2 and 4, respectively.
+The gradient accumulation steps for SFT and GRPO were 16 and 1, resulting in an effective batch size of 1024 and 128.
+All model parameters were updated during training.